The JSJ-decompositions of one-relator groups with torsion: The JSJ-decompositions of one relator groups

 Combining the cases, we conclude that if $C$ is infinite cyclic then $R$ cannot be contained in a conjugate of $A$ or of $B$, a contradiction. \end{proof}

 We shall now analyse how a one-ended one-relator group with torsion can split as a free-product with amalgamation over an infinite dihedral group.
-This, combined with Lemma~\ref{lem:ZsplitFPA}, shall prove Lemma~\ref{lem:amalg}.
+This, combined with Lemma~\ref{lem:ZsplitFPA}, shall prove Lemma~\ref{lem:amalg}, which proves the case of free products with amalgamation in the Principal Lemma.

 If $A$ is a (not necessarily proper) subgroup of a group $G$ we say two elements $g, h\in A\leq G$ are \emph{$A$-conjugate} if there exists an element $k\in A$ such that $k^{-1}gk=h$.
-Recall that a splitting $A\ast_CB$ is called {non-trivial} if $A\lneq C$ and $B\lneq C$.
+Recall that a splitting $A\ast_CB$ is called {non-trivial} if $C\lneq A, B$.
 We shall again use $C_A$ to denote the copy of the amalgamating subgroup $C$ contained in the factor group $A$.

 \begin{lemma} Assume that $G=\<X; R^n\>$ is a one-ended one-relator group with torsion.
 Suppose that $G$ splits non-trivially as a free product with amalgamation $G\cong A\ast_{C}B$ where $C$ is infinite dihedral.
 Then either $A$ or $B$ is infinite dihedral. \end{lemma}